7 Years Of Iss Pyaar Ko Kya Naam Doon: Sanaya Irani Gets Nostalgic, Thanks Fans For Unlimited Love!

 ‘IPKKND Gave Me Some Undeniably Best Scenes Of My Career’

 She reveals as to how going against her wish for the look test ended up being the best decision of her life.
-She added, "IPKKND gave me some undeniably best scenes of my career... and i know i grew as an actor."
+She added, "IPKKND gave me some undeniably best scenes of my career... and i know i grew as an actor." - (sic).
 The actress also thanked the makers, cast and crew and fans.

 Well, the show and the lead pair is loved so much that even now they want to see Barun Sobti paired opposite Sanaya Irani, and not any other actress!
 It has to be recalled that the makers and the channel had brought the show back, but had paired another actress (Shivani Tomar) opposite Barun.
 Fans refused to accept the show as they wanted Sanaya back, and the show soon went off air!